rjelbert/Redbox-hardware-true-random-number-generator/README.md

 3) load LFSRs with hardware random data
 4) in a loop:

-read 64 bytes of hardware random data in a buffer,
+read 64 bytes of hardware random data into a memory array / buffer,

 xor each buffer entry with the 8bit LFSR,

 xor each buffer entry with the bottom 8 bits of the 16bit LFSR,

 write the 64 byte buffer to the 64 byte UART buffer

 5) every hour run the self test

 TESTING